LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Jan 21)

+- changed Amd64Reg enum to order by encoding so i don't need a lookup table in emit

 ## (Jan 20)

 - set block id in create_jit_shim and use right arg tmp cls in create_dyncall_shim so i can always run fails_typecheck in debug mode.